materialsproject/pymatgen-db/README.rst

 engine is also provided to enable the easy translation of MongoDB docs to useful pymatgen objects for analysis purposes.

-Pymatgen-db also provides a clean and intuitive web ui (the `Materials Genomics UI`_) for exploring Mongo collections.
-While the design originates for the purpose of exploring collections generated using pymatgen-db, it can be used to explore any Mongo database and collection.

 Getting pymatgen-db
 ===================